Skip to main content

 <router-outlet></router-outlet>

-To keep things simple we'll not use an actual backend for the API, but instead, we'll add some static data via an Observable and a delay.
+To keep things simple, we won’t use an actual backend.
+Instead, we’ll return static data via an Observable with a delay.

 The API service should look like this: